 Explore Content on Tableau Mobile

-When another user shares a project, workbook, view, or metric with you using the Share dialog on Tableau Server or Tableau Online, you will see that content in the Shared with Me channel on your Home screen.
+When another user shares a project, workbook, view, or metric with you using the Share dialog on Tableau Server or Tableau Cloud, you will see that content in the Shared with Me channel on your Home screen.
 Content shared outside of Tableau, by sending a link through email or a messaging app, doesn’t appear in this channel.

 If multiple versions of a view are shared with you, for example, a custom view and the original view, you will have the option to choose between the shared versions after you tap on the view.
 All other types of content show only a single instance, and the sharer listed is the most recent person to share the item.